Features

 Processing and validation of all the input arguments

-We have to generate a runtime error whenever the first two arguments are not vectors, or in case any additional two arguments are invalid because greater than the array size.
+If the number of arguments is four, we need to process the additional two arguments as integers.
+It is important to generate a runtime error if the first two arguments are not vectors or if any of the additional two arguments are invalid, meaning they are greater than the array size.

 variant_t conv_functor(